jondot/hygen/content/docs/generators.md

 ---
 ```

+The special `|` annotation is a YAML literal block.
+Should you need it, [here's a quick YAML refresher](https://learnxinyminutes.com/docs/yaml/).

 Note that in `message` you can have a special coloring syntax, which can spice up your self-documenting generators.

 Here's a few examples: